 All serving of food shall have all permits as required by the County Health Department.

-Maximum hours of operation are 10 a.m. to midnight maximum (for music) and 1a.m. for the event.
+Maximum hours of operation are 10 a.m. to midnight maximum (for music) and 1a.m. for events.
 The Planning Commission may further restrict hours of operation, taking into consideration anticipated noise levels, exterior lighting, the type(s) of off-site uses impacted by the facility, and the facility’s proximity to lot boundaries and adjacent dwellings.

-The maximum number of events is two events on the weekends (Friday through Sunday) and only one event per date; no concurrent events.
-Events cannot exceed the maximum occupancy of the building where the event is held but in no case more than 500 persons.
+The maximum number of events is two (2) events on the weekends (Friday through Sunday) and only one (1) event per date; no concurrent events.
+Events cannot exceed the maximum occupancy of the building where the event is held but in no case more than five hundred (500) persons.

 All amplified music and entertainment related sounds shall be conducted inside a fully enclosed structure.
-At no time shall sound levels exceed 65 decibels at the property line.
+At no time shall sound levels exceed sixty-five (65) decibels at the property line.

-ARTICLE VIII SITE PLAN REVIEW
+ARTICLE VIII: SITE PLAN REVIEW